V-Kudryashov/md-Files/BikeLab/BikeLab.md

 - **manualSteer** - Manual steering input (0-1).
 - **manualVelocity** - Manual velocity input (0-1).
 - **blending** - Blend mode for blending manual and calculated values.

+<a name="trackdispatcher"></a>
+## 3.6 TracDispatcher

+#### Description
+The `TrackDispatcher` class manages the behavior of vehicles on a track.
+It controls various aspects such as speed, collision avoidance, and interaction with traffic lights.

+## Public Properties

+- **spline**: A reference to the **TrackSpline` component representing the track.
+- **timeScale**: Controls the overall time scale of the simulation.
+- **slowJump**: Determines if the simulation should slow down when the vehicle jumps.
+- **jumpTimeScale**: Time scale applied during jumps.
+- **toCenter**: Adjusts the vehicle's speed towards the center of the track.
+- **randomSpeed**: Random speed variation applied to the vehicle.
+- **manualControl**: Not used in the current implementation.
+- **avoidCollisions**: Determines the strength of collision avoidance behavior.
+- **sound**: Indicates whether sound effects are enabled.

+## Private Fields

+- `mean`: A reference to a transform used for calculations (not clearly explained in the code).
+- `controllers`: A list of `TrackController` instances representing vehicles on the track.
+- `lights`: A list of `TrafficLight.Track` instances representing traffic lights on the track.
+- `user`: The currently controlled vehicle.
+- `userIndex`: Index of the currently controlled vehicle in the `controllers` list.
+- `updateTime`: Time at which the speed update was last performed.
+- `slow`: Indicates whether the simulation is currently in slow motion.

+## Public Methods

+- `start()`: Starts all vehicles on the track.
+- `reset()`: Resets all vehicles on the track.
+- `swichBike()`: Switches the control to the next vehicle.